subnebula/note-taking-web-app/README.md

 so there is no need to modify those.

 Below are more detailed descriptions of the `api/` and `frontend/` directories.
-Locations that you will be modifying/adding to as you develop are marked with an asterisk (*).
+Locations that you will be mainly focussing on as you develop are marked with an asterisk (*).

 ### Backend API (`api/`)